DreymaR/BigBagKbdTrixPKL/README.md

 * EPKL uses both .ini and source files that may be UTF-8 Unicode encoded.
 * EPKL allows end-of-line comments (whitespace-semicolon) in .ini files, the old PKL only allowed them in layout entries.
 * Running EPKL with other (AutoHotkey) key mapping scripts may get confusing if there is so-called _hook competition_.

+**The LayStack explained further**
+* If you want to choose layouts manually, copy the Override_Example file to `EPKL_Layouts_Override.ini`.
+    - There can be both [Layouts_Default][LayDef] and [Layouts_Override][LayOvr] files.
+Override entries take precedence.
+* In your Layouts_Override file, activate the layout(s) you want by editing and/or uncommenting (remove initial semicolon).
+    - There are KbdType (@K) and other abbreviations, but you could also type the path to a layout folder out in full.
+    - The format is: `layout = ‹layout folder›:‹menu entry›,‹2nd layout folder›:‹2nd menu entry›` etc.
+* The `EPKL_Layouts` .ini files hold layout choices.
+[EPKL_Settings][PklIni] holds general program settings.
+* The `layout.ini` files hold layout settings and mappings.
+They often point to and augment a `BaseLayout` file.
+* There's a "LayStack" for layout info priority.
+Mappings/settings at higher levels take precedence:
+    - The [EPKL_Layouts_Default][LayDef] holds default and common settings/mappings
+    - The [EPKL_Layouts_Override][LayOvr], if present, can hold overriding layout choices etc
+    - The `BaseLayout` .ini file usually found under each layout type may define most of the layout
+    - The `layout.ini` file in the chosen Layout folder gets the last word about remaps etc
+    - Beyond this, specialized files may hold settings, info, Extend or DeadKey mappings etc. See below.
+* In theory, you could put all the info needed for a whole layout into any one of the layout stack files.

 Key mappings
 ------------